 3) You are more than your illness.
 Well, you see, this relates to point two.
 Someone with a mild condition may well feel that their condition is just one aspect of their life and identity.
 But me?
 Well, I am not more than my illness, actually.
 My condition and I are so intertwined I literally have no idea where it ends and I begin.
 My personality has been shaped by living with bipolar symptoms throughout my childhood and adolescence; I just don’t know who I am without it.
 And now that I am in crisis again there is nothing to me but my bipolar.
 My thoughts are consumed by it.
 My emotions are dominated by it.
 It dictates what I can and can’t do.
 I am it.
 It is me.
 Please don’t tell me otherwise.

-- Recovery is not a “state of being” you can choose to enter into.
-It is a process, and one which has become central to mental health discourse and treatment.
-There are many people who do not wish to participate in this process of “recovery” for a variety of reasons.
+Recovery is not a “state of being” you can choose to enter into.
+You may get better despite doing nothing.
+You may fail to improve or even get worse despite having actively attempted to try to get better.
+There are many people who do not wish to participate in a formalised process of “recovery” for a variety of reasons.
 They may not trust services.
 There may not be any effective services in their area.
 They may have tried everything on offer with no beneficial effect.
 They may disagree with the medical profession that there is anything “wrong” with them.
 They may feel that the recovery model itself is offensive with its emphasis on “functionality” and economic output.
-That is their choice.
-But it is a model or a process they are rejecting, not a state of being.

 I understand the sentiment behind “inspiration”.
 Humans like to try to comfort other humans, to give them a degree of hope and a reason to survive.
 That’s a laudable aim.
 But surely we can do better than platitudes?